Electronic Airbnb Smart Locks For Your Property

-These devices replace the code-based method with an electronic system that unlocks when it receives a wireless signal from an authorized smartphone.
-Smart locks come in different shapes and styles, some models completely replace the door handle and bolt like a code lock; others are installed just above the handle.
-What they all have in common is an electronic system that allows you to remotely manage who is authorized to open the door at any given time, reducing the key exchange problem to a matter of clicks.
+Smart lock devices replace the code-based method with an electronic system that unlocks upon receiving a wireless signal from an authorized smartphone.
+Smart locks come in different shapes and styles.
+While some models completely replace the door handle and bolt like a code lock,others are installed just above the handle.
+What they all have in common is an electronic system that allows you to remotely manage who is authorized to open the door at any given time.

 How Smart Are Smart Locks?

-Most models not only allow you to wirelessly grant access to other phones by sending them a digital keycode but also they let you schedule when and for how long that access lasts.
-So, if you have a guest coming for exactly one week, you can limit their ability to unlock the door to the duration of their stay.
-On top of that, smart locks will send you a notification when one of your authorized phones has opened the door, allowing you to keep tabs on who is in your house at all times.
+Most models allow you to wirelessly grant access to other phones by sending them a digital keycode. hey also permit you to schedule a specific period of time for that access to last.
+So for example, if you have a guest coming for exactly one week, you can limit their ability to unlock the door to the duration of their stay.
+On top of that, smart locks will send you a notification when one of your authorized phones has opened the door, allowing you to keep tabs on who is in your rental at all times.

 What If A Guest’s Phone Dies?

 No need to worry.All smart locks can still be opened with a traditional key.
 Otherwise, you yourself can open the door for your guest from a remote location.